Latin America Memorial

-The Latin America Memorial (in Portuguese, Memorial da América Latina) is a cultural, political and leisure complex, inaugurated in 1989, in São Paulo, Brazil.
-The architectural setting, designed by Oscar Niemeyer, is a monument to the cultural, political, social and economic integration of Latin America, spanning an area of 84,482 square meters.
+The Latin America Memorial (Memorial da América Latina) is a cultural, political and leisure complex, inaugurated on March 18, 1989, in São Paulo, Brazil.
+The architectural setting, designed by Oscar Niemeyer, is a monument to the cultural, political, social and economic integration of Latin America, spanning an area of 84482 m2.
 Its cultural project was developed by Brazilian anthropologist Darcy Ribeiro.
 It is a public foundation, financially and administratively autonomous, maintained by the state government.